 Who told you that you had to use ads to be successful?

 Most “business strategists” (overused term alert!) will tell you that you need to invest thousands of dollars into FB ads in order to launch a course or do a webinar.

 Not only is this a huge barrier to entry for a lot of people (including me as a newbie!), it’s also just flat out not true!

 And if you don’t know what you’re doing, that strategy of spending, spending, spending won’t work.

-The truth is that I’ve built this entire business, and all of my businesses before this (there were 7) without any paid advertising.
+The truth is that I’ve built this entire business without any paid advertising.
 Not because I have some sort of chip on my shoulder about using ads - but because I didn’t have the money for that (or the time to learn how to use them).

 So I figured out how to grow my list and get people on my webinars for free, using some smart strategies and relationship building techniques (I have a SYSTEM for making friends online - this shit does not happen by accident!).